A sustainable, resilient oxygen infrastructure for COVID and beyond

 The opportunity of franchising oxygen supply

 ITT is building a multi-country franchise business in SSA, The Oxygen Hub, increase medical oxygen supply to underserved peri-urban areas and small/mid-sized towns.
-We are partnering with top African healthcare entrepreneurs to build a distributed Pressure Swing Adsorption (PSA) infrastructure and help them overcome barriers to their sustainability and scale.
+Oxygen Hub works with local entrepreneurs in Sub-Saharan Africa to power the production and distribution of affordable medical oxygen by building a distributed Pressure Swing Adsorption (PSA) infrastructure.

 The franchisor supports entrepreneurs with financing, equipment leasing and management support.
 As the entrepreneurs demonstrate consistent success, they will take over ownership of the assets.
 With initial focus on underserved peri-urban areas and small/mid-sized towns, distribution will gradually expand into rural areas via a hub-and-spoke model.